-Did you know that one in four women experience some degree of bladder leakage at some point in their lives?
-A weak bladder and resulting incontinence is more common than you think.
-In fact it can affect anyone at any age, young or old, but women far more so than men.
+One in four women will experience some degree of bladder leakage at some point in their lives.
+A weak bladder resulting incontinence is more common than you might think.
+In fact, it can affect anyone at any age, young or old, however, women are far more likely to be affected by a weak bladder than men.

-Some women learn quickly to bring bladder leakage under control by sitting down or crossing their legs tightly.
-While for others, incontinence may be a sudden urge to go to the toilet, followed by significant leakage.
+While some women learn quickly to bring bladder leakage under control by sitting down or crossing their legs tightly For others, incontinence may be a sudden urge to go to the toilet, followed by significant leakage.

-Understanding the type of bladder leakage (or urinary incontinence) you have, what causes a weak bladder and how to fix, or at the very least, manage it, should be a priority so that your lifestyle is impacted as minimally as possible.
+Understanding the type of bladder leakage (or urinary incontinence) you have, what the primary cause or causes of a weak bladder are and how to manage it effectively, will ensure that that your lifestyle is impacted as minimally as possible.

 A quick look at the different types of incontinence